-- Predictive Scheduling and Changes in Overtime for Factories, Mills, and Manufacturing Establishments: What Does it Mean for You? - Bullard Workshop, April 2017
+- Predictive Scheduling and Changes in Overtime for Factories, Mills, and Manufacturing Establishments: What Does it Mean for You? - Bullard Workshop, April and September 2017

 - Employment Law 101: Covering the Basics for Small Businesses and Employers in Emerging Industries - Bullard Workshop, February 2017

 - New Oregon Employment Laws for 2016 + Portland’s Ban the Box Ordinance - Oregon and Southwest Washington Industry Liaison Group, December 2015

 - Ethical Considerations for Land Use Lawyers - The Seminar Group, December 2013

 - Ethics - Oregon Criminal Defense Lawyers Association, December 2013